Neural Task Synthesis for Visual Programming: Our Synthesis Technique : Details

-To learn the policy, we use policy gradient methods.
+\textbf{Reinforcement learning procedure.} We describe further details necessary for training our reinforcement learning (RL) agent.
+To learn a policy, we use policy gradient methods.
 These methods generally learn by using gradient ascent, thus updating the parameters $\theta$ of the parameterized policy $\pi_{\theta}(a|s)$ to increase the expected reward of the policy in the MDP.
 Naturally, a neural network can be used to learn the policy, where $\theta$ represents the network's weights.
 The network would take action $a$ and state $s$ as input, outputting a logit $H_{\theta}(a|s)$.
 Given the logits, we map them to a probabilistic distribution using softmax: $\pi_{\theta}(a|s) = \frac{\exp{(H_{\theta}(a|s)})}{\sum_{a'\in A_s}{\exp{(H_{\theta}(a'|s))}}}$.
-We use an Actor-Critic method for training our agent.
+We use an actor-critic policy gradient method for agent training~\citep{sutton2018reinforcement}.
 We denote with $\hat{v}(s, w)$ the value for state $s$ predicted by the critic with parameters $w$.
 As we operate on batches, the parameters of both the actor and the critic remain unchanged until a buffer is filled with a fixed number of episodes.
 Thus, for an initial state $s_0$ (i.e., an empty or pre-initialized task and a code, with the emulator reset), we execute the existing policy $\pi_{\theta}$ until the buffer is filled, generating several sequences of experience as tuples $(s_t, a_t, r_t)_{t=0..T}$, where $T$ represents a variable episode length.
 Thus, the losses for an episode are computed as a sum over the timesteps $t \in [0, T]$ as follows, for the actor (Equation~\ref{eqn:actor}) and for the critic (Equation~\ref{eqn:critic}, employing the smooth L1 loss, denoted as $\text{L1}_{\text{smooth}}$):

 Finally, $\theta$ and $w$ are updated by using the computed losses over the entire batch, multiplied with a learning rate.

 \textbf{Neural architecture.} We describe the architecture of the CNN-based neural model used by the puzzle generator.
 We employ a similar architecture for both the \hocType{} and \karelType{} domains, as presented in Figure~\ref{app-fig.taskgen-details.arch}.
 Only the input size for the grid (i.e., $\text{D} \times 16 \times 16$, where $\text{D} = 12$ for \hocType{} and $\text{D} = 14$ for \karelType{}) and code features (i.e., $\text{F}$, where $\text{F} = 9$ for \hocType{} and $\text{F} = 12$ for \karelType{}) differ.
 We process the grid by $3$ CNN blocks (i.e., one block composed of Conv2D, ReLU, and MaxPooling2D layers), after which we apply $5$ fully connected (linear) layers, thus obtaining the grid embedding.
 To the grid embedding, we concatenate the code features, which are represented in a binary manner (e.g., increase in coverage, current decision type).
 We then pass the concatenated tensor through an additional fully-connected layer, and its output is then passed to both the action head and the value head (i.e., necessary for the Actor-Critic algorithm).